hertzmann/hertzmann.github.io/_posts/2023-06-30-meta-papers.md

-# CS Venues Should Publish Position Papers
+# Computer Science Venues Should Publish Position Papers

 Research continually reinvents itself: the important problems and directions continually change; moreover, in the past decade, the ways we do research and publish continually change, as has the impact of computer science research on society.
 But, in the computer science venues where I spend most of my time (computer graphics and vision), we don't really have published forums for discussing these things.
 Discussion happens in separate channels and social media, and so it doesn't reach or involve the whole research community.